ned14/outcome/doc/md/00-mainpage.md

 \note Outcome has not been peer reviewed and is not part of the Boost libraries (yet).
 It is in the peer review queue awaiting a peer review manager.

+One motivation for this library is to manage errors reported by different means using a single \ref performance_overhead "minimum overhead" framework.
+This motivating example should clarify:

 \snippet simple_example.cpp simple_example